cforsyth68/premise-take-home-api/README.md

 ## Documentation

-Launch application (See below), and browse to the following path: http://localhost:8000/api/v1
+Launch application (See below), and browse to the following path for swagger documentation: http://localhost:8000/

 ## Contribution